-This paper proposed both analytical and mathematical model that can be used to effectively reduce the number of malicious nodes and packet drops.
-Our simulation results demonstrated that the proposed mathematical model not only points out the weaknesses of the recent research work but also approximates the optimal values of the critical parameters.
+This paper presented a critical analysis of the recent research wok and its impact on the overall performance of a mobile Ad hoc network.
+We provided a discussion on some of the common misconceptions in the understating of selfishness and miss-behavior of nodes.
+Moreover, this paper proposed both analytical and mathematical model that can be used to effectively reduce the number of malicious nodes and packet drops.
+Our simulation results demonstrated that the proposed mathematical model not only points out the weaknesses of the recent research work but also approximates the optimal values of the critical parameters (such as the throughput, transmission over head, channel capacity and utilization etc.) that have great impact on the overall performance of a mobile Ad hoc network.
 Simulation results presented in this paper show that how the performance of mobile Ad hoc networks degrades significantly when the nodes eliminations are frequent.
 The simulation results of this paper are completely based on the proposed mathematical model for both lightly and heavily loaded networks.
 These results addressed many critical system parameters such as packet drop and packet loss versus malicious nodes, neighbor packet generation and drop ratio, and throughput per node per system.
+Our simulation study is also a comparison with the most recent and well admitted research work such as CONFIDANT and CORE.
+This comparative study provides a proof of our proposed methodology that appears to be correct.